-The USS Antietam (CV-36), an aircraft carrier, was commissioned in 1945.
+The USS Antietam (CV-36), an aircraft carrier commissioned in 1945 contained asbestos materials and put personnel at risk of exposure and illness.
 U.S. Navy veterans have the highest risk of any group of people for asbestos exposure because of extensive use of the mineral on ships like the Antietam.

 About the USS Antietam

 The USS Antietam, CV-36, was built starting in 1943 and commissioned in early 1945.
 She was built in the Philadelphia Naval Shipyard and was able to hold 3,448 sailors and officers.

 The USS Antietam was one of 24 carriers constructed as part of the Essex class.
 This was the largest class of carriers in terms of the number of vessels in it.
 There were short-hull and long-hull Essex carriers, and Antietam belonged to the latter with a length of 888 feet.